 Meal Replacement Shake Side Effects

 Meal replacement shakes are typically harmless.
-They’re an easy way to ensure you receive all the necessary vitamins and minerals depending on what product you choose – I use Isopure low carb for these reasons (and because Amazon will deliver same day!)
+They’re an easy way to ensure you receive all the necessary vitamins and minerals depending on what product you choose – I use Isopure low carb for these reasons.

-- Water-soluble vitamins – B and C – unlikely to have issues if taken in excess as they are excreted in urine
+Water-soluble vitamins – B and C – unlikely to have issues if taken in excess as they are excreted in the urine.

 Meal Replacement Shakes for Weight Loss

 What do the ingredients in meal replacement shakes have to do with dieting and weight loss?
 As previously covered, protein can help reduce calorie intake by helping you feel fuller longer after a meal.
 However, independent of the protein supply, meal replacement shakes are clinically proven to help with weight loss.